 (Note: This story below contains disturbing content and images.)

-A community Halloween parade in Mount Pleasant Borough has drawn controversy after participants joined it with an elaborate display that appeared to depict Vice President and Democratic presidential nominee Kamala Harris in chains, accompanied by a vehicle with a roof-mounted rifle.
+A community Halloween parade in Mount Pleasant Borough has drawn controversy after participants joined it with an elaborate display that appeared to depict Vice President and Democratic presidential nominee Kamala Harris with hands bound, accompanied by a vehicle with a roof-mounted rifle.
+Witnesses alternately described the woman as bound with chains or another restraint.

 Images of the display spread across social media Thursday, the morning after the Westmoreland County community’s parade.
 It appeared to feature an ATV bedecked with flags, a Trump sign, and a roof-mounted sniper rifle, apparently made from cardboard.
 The photos also displayed a woman walking behind the vehicle with her hands bound.
 At least two men wearing dark sunglasses, apparently impersonating security forces, accompanied the vehicle.